Courtney Bauder, Director

 Illegal Bias in the Criminal Justice System (SS)

 An examination of the extent of illegal biases in criminal justice practice.
-Students will be guided to confront their and others' attitudes shaped by racial, sexual and sexual orientation biases.
+Students will be guided to confront their and others' attitudes shaped by racial, sexual, and sexual orientation biases.
 The primary goal is to teach a method of open discourse to negotiate these conflicts in an evolving culture.
-Cross-listed: Criminal Justice 333/Social Justice 333.
+Cross-listed Criminal Justice 333/Social Justice 333.
 Students may receive credit for only one of the two cross-listed courses.
-Prerequisite: Criminal Justice 103 (Intro to Criminal Justice) or Criminal Justice 110 (Intro to Criminal Justice for majors) or consent of instructor.
+Prerequisites: Criminal Justice 110 and 270.
+Criminal Justice 212, 218, 244, 281, 288, 343, and 351.
+Must be a Criminal Justice major or minor or consent of instructor.

 Social Justice 347 3 (crs.)

 Race, Class, Gender in the Mass Media (ES) (HU)

 An introduction to the issues of race, class and gender, including sexual orientation, and their function within motion pictures and the electronic media.
 The investigation into media representations will reveal the historical, social, and political contexts that shaped and continue to construct these images.
 Cross-listed: RTF 347/Women's and Gender Studies 347/Social Justice 347.
 Students may receive credit for only one of the three cross-listed courses.
 Prerequisites: RTF Students: Cumulative 2.5 GPA and RTF 310 or Comm 241: Women's and Gender Studies Students: Cumulative 2.5 GPA and WG STDS 201; Communication Students Comm 219; Social Justice Minors: Cumulative GPA 2.5 and Social Justice 101 OR consent of instructor.